 Volvo tire pressure may fluctuate with ambient temperatures, so check Volvo tire pressure when ambient temperatures change.
 In winter when temperatures drop, Volvo tires may deflate by approximately 1 psi for each 10 degree Fahrenheit decrease in temperature.
 Maintain proper Volvo winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.

 Volvo tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

 If your Volvo is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
-Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
+Ensure Volvo tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

-How to check my Volvo tire pressure?
+How to check Volvo tire pressure?